|This is an unofficial version.

 unless an estimate of the liability or expenditure has first been submitted to and approved by the minister.

-9.4(2) The annual report of a university must be submitted within six months after the end of each fiscal year and the annual report of a college must be submitted within four months after the end of each fiscal year.
+The annual report of a university or Red River College Polytechnic must be submitted within six months after the end of each fiscal year and the annual report of any other college must be submitted within four months after the end of each fiscal year.

 (a) the appropriateness of the credit transfer arrangements for the program between educational institutions within and outside Manitoba's post-secondary education and advanced learning system;